Dhruvansh-Patel/Python-GUI-to-EXE-Builder/README.md

 # Python-GUI-to-EXE-Builder
-This script will help you to convert your GUI scripts (inculding terminal scripts) into a fully fully functional and professional Windows executable file.
+This script will help you to convert your GUI scripts (inculding terminal scripts) into a fully  functional and professional Windows executable file.
 It uses the PyInstaller tool.

 ### Prerequisites